Providing Peer Support to Baltimore County Older Adults

 Interested in creating a Connections Project in your community?
 We’re happy to share our processes and materials with you.
-Join us for an Information Session or contact the Project Manager at firstname.lastname@example.org to request materials or schedule a call to learn about the inner workings of the project.
+Contact firstname.lastname@example.org to request materials or schedule a call to learn about the inner workings of the project.

 Other Peer Support Resources in Baltimore County

-There are several organizations providing behavioral health peer support for all ages in Baltimore County, MD.
+There are several organizations providing behavioral health peer support for all ages in Baltimore County.
 Click here to download our list of Baltimore County Peer Support Resources.
 If you know of other resources that should be on the list, please contact us!

 - Lori’s Hands pairs student volunteers with older adults living in the community to assist with housework, meal preparation, grocery shopping, and other household activities.
 In return, participants help students understand the experience of living with a chronic illness, navigating the healthcare system, or aging in place.